-Proctalgia is pain due to a spasm, or "charley-horse" of the pelvic floor muscles, the muscles of the anal sphincter, or the muscles of the rectum.
+Proctalgia is pain due to a spasm of the pelvic floor muscles, the muscles of the anal sphincter, or the muscles of the rectum.
 This causes severe stabbing pain like a knife sticking into the rectum.
 This type of pain may originate without warning.
 It may vary in severity and duration.
 It may pass quickly or might last much longer.

 Often the pain will be severe enough to awaken a person at night out of a sound sleep.
 If the person gets up and walks around, moves his bowels, or passes gas, the pain could resolve in a matter of minutes.

 Anorectal and pelvic pain may also be the result of many different conditions:

 - rectal ulcers, also referred to as solitary rectal ulcers

 - a fissure in the lining of the rectum

 As you can see, diagnosing the primary cause of proctalgia can be very difficult and may require several approaches before a successful strategy is developed for each sufferer.
 There may be structural anomalies in the area of the pelvic wall; however, no study has found a specific anatomical cause.
 Several studies have shown that only a small portion of people who suffer from proctalgia have an organic disease that could be the cause of the condition.